DekusDenial/zector/README.md

       easeInElastic, easeOutElastic, easeInOutElastic,
       easeInBack, easeOutBack, easeInOutBack,
       easeInBounce, easeOutBounce, easeInOutBounce
-  * Currently CSS3 Transformation is not supported and only accept style properties with numeric pixel value only, no "em" or "%"...
+  * Currently CSS3 Transformation is not supported and only accept style properties with numeric value in pixel "px" only, no "em" or "%"...

     ```javascript
     // To scroll the page down, you can use this syntax sugar